Hyperbaric Oxygen Ambulance for Stroke Patients

 Wake Forest Baptist Researcher Recognized by International Society

-James McCormick, Ph.D., Director of Aerospace, Hyperbaric and Undersea Medicine Research in
+McCormick, Ph.D., Director of Aerospace, Hyperbaric and Undersea Medicine

-Forest Baptist Medical Center, has been recognized as a Fellow of Undersea
+Medical Center (on the left in the picture), has been recognized as a Fellow

 Society (UHMS) at their Annual Scientific Meeting in Saint Louis, June 20,